unaffected/ruthless.heavens/README.md

 ### Phase Two: Draw

 1. Discard any number of cards.
-2. Draw cards until your handsize is equal to your fate.
+2. If your current handsize is less than your fate, you may cards until your handsize is equal to your fate.

 ### Phase Three: Event (Heavens’ Whim)